TaylorOD/simply-jekyll/about.md

 ## Reach out to me

-[[Twitter::https://twitter.com/yodorsett]] – Shoot me a dm.
-I'm not on other social media apps but here is my [[LinkedIn::https://www.linkedin.com/in/taylordorsett/]] in case you want to look at my background.
+[[Twitter::https://twitter.com/yodorsett]] – Send me a dm.
+[[LinkedIn::https://www.linkedin.com/in/taylordorsett/]] - I'm not on other social media apps but here is my LinkedIn.

-If you want to drop me an email ([[taylorsunwantedemails@gmail.com::mailto:taylorsunwantedemails@gmail.com]]).
+If you want to drop me an (email:mailto:taylorsunwantedemails@gmail.com)

 ### FAQ